Get the FREE one-click dictionary software for Windows

 - John Major, John R. Major, John Roy Major

-Derived forms: majors, majored, majoring
+Derived forms: majoring, majors, majored

-Type of: bailiwick, commissioned military officer, discipline, educatee, field, field of study, national leader, PM, premier, Prime Minister, pupil, statesman, statesperson, student, study, subject, subject area, subject field
+Type of: bailiwick, commissioned military officer, discipline, educatee, field, field of study, national leader, PM, premier, Prime Minister, pupil, statesperson, student, study, subject, subject area, subject field

 Part of: Conservative Party, Tory Party

-Encyclopedia: Major, Richard
+Encyclopedia: Major, Patrick